Skinny Puppy: Weapon, subsequent tours, and Final Tour (2013–2023)

 In June 2015, Skinny Puppy performed at the Amnesia Rockfest in Montebello, Canada, alongside acts such as Ministry and The Dillinger Escape Plan.
 Following two successful tours with Weapon, the band yet again embarked with Youth Code, this time to play shows across North America in 2015 and across Europe in 2017 under the Down the SocioPath tour, which dropped all Weapon tracks and instead introduced many songs from the band's 1996 album, The Process, which had not been accompanied by any live performances due to the death of Goettel in 1995.
 Unlike the previous tours for Weapon, Down the SocioPath scaled back the theatrics and introduced Matthew Setzer as a live guitarist.
 Ogre began these concerts in a white hooded robe which was removed to reveal a suit into which a stagehand inserted oversized needles.
 The Down the Sociopath Too Euro 2017 leg lasted from 30 May to 16 June 2017.
 The tour included stops at the Download Festival in France, Primavera Sound, and Wave-Gotik-Treffen.

 In February 2023, the "Skinny Puppy: Final Tour" was announced.
-It will include a stop at Sick New World.
-The tour coincides with the band's 40th anniversary.
+The tour coincided with the band's 40th anniversary.
+The initial leg ran from April 5 to May 9 and included a stop at Sick New World on May 13.
+In July 2023, a second leg of The Final Tour was announced, lasting from November 8 to December 5, after which the group disbanded.